gummesson/chunks/API.md

 Chunks.values(obj);
 ~~~

-Return a new array with values from the `obj`.
+Returns a new array with values from the `obj`.

 ##### Example